Gokay2705/Gokay2705/README.md

    Hi!
 My name is M.Goekché.
 Thank You for taking the time to view my GitHub Profile :smile:.
 <br>
-I'm interesting in Cloud Architect and DevOps Tools.
-I have an experience with Kubernetes, Docker Swarm, Jenkins and Amazon Web Services.
-I like to follow and get connect with people to learn something interesting that helps to develop my career.
+I’m a Junior AWS Cloud Solutions Architect & DevOps Engineer.
+I have learned to be practical in AWS Resources and DevOps Tools.
+I am an energetic, self-learner and geek who loves my new job.
+Cloud and DevOps are what I enjoy.
 You can see my works at my repo.

 <!--
 **Gokay2705/Gokay2705** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.